ophub/amlogic-s9xxx-openwrt/make-openwrt/README.md

 ## openwrt-files

 The files stored here are related files that need to be used when packaging OpenWrt.
-Among them, the `common-files` directory contains common files, the `platform-files` directory contains differentiated files for each platform, and the `patches` directory stores patch files.
+Among them, the `common-files` directory contains common files, the `platform-files` directory contains files for each platform, and the `different-files` directory contains differentiated files for different devices.

 - The required firmware will be automatically downloaded from the [ophub/firmware](https://github.com/ophub/firmware) repository to the `common-files/lib/firmware` directory.